myownipgit/test_claude_MCP/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/NewConnector`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add new data source connector'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/NewConnector`)
 5. Open a Pull Request

 ## License